bharathan01/MERN-MACHINE-TEST/README.md

 This project is an Employee Details Management system built using the MERN stack.
 It includes functionality for storing employee images using Multer, authentication with JWT, and secure password storage with bcrypt.
 This project was created as part of a machine test for an interview.

-## Features

-- **User Authentication**: Users can register and log in securely.
-- **Employee Management**: Add, edit, delete, and view employee details.
-- **Image Upload**: Store employee images using Multer.
-- **Secure Password Storage**: Passwords are hashed using bcrypt.
-- **Protected Routes**: Use JWT to protect routes and ensure only authenticated users can access certain endpoints.

 ## Technologies Used

 - **MongoDB**: Database for storing employee data.